rodcaldeira/blog/pages/smart_contracts.md

 categories: smartcontracts
 ---

 Here you can find some smart contracts developed or commented by me.
+Enjoy!